roman01la/uix/docs/hooks.md

 ## Differences from `use-callback` and `use-memo` hooks

 In pure React both the `use-callback` and `use-memo` hooks accept an optional dependency array.
 However, since the purpose of both hooks is memoization it generally doesn't make sense to call them without any dependencies; not providing the dependency array effectively means there's no memoization applied.
-In JavaScript this is enforced by ESLint rule, in UIx on the other hand we simply removed the single arity method for those hooks, and so you must always pass a dependency vector.
+In JavaScript this is enforced by an ESLint rule.
+In UIx on we simply removed the single arity method for those hooks, and so you must always pass a dependency vector.

 ## `use-ref` hook

 The `use-ref` hook returns an object that has a stable identity throughout the lifecycle of a component and allows storing arbitrary values inside of it.
 A ref is basically a mutable container bound to an instance of a component.
 This aligns pretty well with Clojure's `ref` types, namely `Atom` which is commonly used as a mutable container for immutable values.

-While in pure React `useRef` returns an object with `current` property, in UIx `use-ref` returns the same object, but with an API identical to `Atom`.
-The ref can be dereferenced `@` to read its current value, and updated via `reset!` or `swap!` to set a new value.
+While in pure React `useRef` returns an object with a `current` property, in UIx `use-ref` returns the same object but with an API identical to `Atom`.
+The ref can be dereferenced using `@` to read the current value, and updated via `reset!` or `swap!` to set a new value.

-Note that unlike `r/atom` in Reagent, a ref in UIx and React is not a state primitive, it's a mutable value that doesn't trigger an update.
+Note that unlike `r/atom` in Reagent, a ref in UIx and React is not a state primitive, it's a mutable value and doesn't trigger an update.

 ```clojure
 (defui component []